nicefan/vuex-ts-enhanced/README.md

   ```

 ## global type supplement
-When you install a store into a Vue app, you mount the 'this.$store' property and inject the store into an app-level dependency, using "store" as the default key when `InjectionKey` is not specified, so we can use `inject('store')` in the combined API to get the store instance, but we can't sense the type of data returned, so we can give it the following way Store for type addition:
+When you install a store into a Vue app, you mount the `this.$store` property and inject the store into an app-level dependency, using "store" as the default key when `InjectionKey` is not specified, so we can use `inject('store')` in the combined API to get the store instance, but we can't sense the type of data returned, so we can give it the following way Store for type addition:
 ``` ts
 import { store } from '.. /src/store'